NREL/PVade/docs/examples/Panels_3D.rst

-Panels 3D
+PV Panels 3D
 =========

 This example runs a 3D panel case using the ``panels3d`` geometry module.
 It is a full fluid-structure setup with configurable inflow, panel mechanics, and array placement parameters.

-Panels 3D Workflow Overview
+PV Panels 3D Workflow Overview
 ---------------------------

 - 3D panel geometry and domain creation
 - Coupled CFD and structural analysis in one workflow
 - Transient outputs for aerodynamic loading and structural response

-Panels 3D Input File
+PV Panels 3D Input File
 --------------------

 The reference input file is: